 Whichever type you use, on no account use the same pipette in two or more different materials or you will cross contaminate and end up with mixtures in every bottle: quite useless.

 Once I have a blend near-right I prefer to make it up in a larger amount for more testing and for that I find standard laboratory conical flasks ideal.
 Flasks are also great for making up dilutions of sticky resins or solids that take a bit of swirling to get into solution.

 Some things will need more than just a bit of a swirl to dissolve: for those some glass stirring rods are useful, or for the more difficult things an automatic stirrer is a great boon.
-There are several types of these, but I recommend buying the cheapest to start with, which works by using a magnetised stirrer, coated in glass or plastic that you put in the liquid and a motor that you sit the container on that rotates another magnet, thus turning the one in the container.
+There are several types of these, but I recommend buying a small, fairly inexpensive one to start with, which works by using a magnetised stirrer, coated in glass or PTFE that you put in the liquid and a motor that you sit the container on that rotates another magnet, thus turning the one in the container.
 Some materials take a long time to dissolve and you can leave these running for a couple of days if necessary.